djbrieck/gravy-daves-cafe/README.md

-# This is standard HTML Boilerplate site made custom for Gravy Daves Cafe
+# This is a standard HTML Boilerplate site made custom for Gravy Dave's Cafe

-For more information see [html5 Boilerplate docs](https://github.com/h5bp/html5-boilerplate/blob/main/docs/usage.md )
+For more information, see [html5 Boilerplate docs](https://github.com/h5bp/html5-boilerplate/blob/main/docs/usage.md )
 ## Required software to build